siteorigin/siteorigin-corp/readme.txt

 == Description ==

 A modern business theme from SiteOrigin.
 Corp is versatile and quick to customize.
-Fast loading and fully loaded with all the modern theme features you've come to expect and enjoy.
+Fast loading and fully stocked with all the modern theme features you've come to expect and enjoy.
 Convert visitors to customers with effective layouts and beautifuly presented landing pages.
-Corp offers seamless integration with Page Builder by SiteOrigin, a custom WooCommerce design and five unique blog layouts.
-A stunning portfolio layout to follow soon.
+Corp offers seamless integration with Page Builder by SiteOrigin, a custom WooCommerce design, five unique blog layouts and a stunning Jetpack Portfolio layout.

 == Installation ==